Some Immigrant Workers Need an ITIN to File a Tax Return and to Claim the Child Tax Credit (CTC)

 Form W-7, “Application for IRS Individual Taxpayer Identification Number.”
 The Form W-7 must be attached to the completed tax return for which the ITIN is needed.
 The tax return, Form W-7 and supporting documents verifying identity and foreign status must be submitted together to the IRS.
 Form W-7 describes which documents are acceptable.
 Parents or guardians may complete and sign a Form W-7 for a dependent under age 18 if the dependent is unable to do so, and must check the parent or guardian’s box in the signature area of the application.
 Other dependents and spouses must complete and sign their own Forms W-7.

 Individuals may also apply by mail to the IRS.
-However, in that case for any applicant the Form W-7’s must include the original documentation or copies of these documents certified by the issuing agency.
+Form W-7’s must include original documentation or copies of these documents certified by the issuing agency.
 Photocopies and notarized copies of documentation will not be accepted.
-The Form W-7 and the required supporting documentation must be mailed with the tax return to the IRS Service Center in Austin, Texas (the address is in the Instructions for Form W-7).
-This office can be reached at (215) 516-4846.
+The Form W-7 and the required supporting documentation must be mailed with the tax return to the IRS Service Center in Austin, Texas (the address is in the Instructions for Form W-7 and is different from the address to mail tax returns only for processing).
+This office can be reached at (800) 829-1040.
 There is risk of delay in IRS returning the supplied documentation, or it being lost, so applying through an IRS Taxpayer Assistance Center or with the help of a Certified Agent is recommended.

 The Form W-7 and the separate instructions may be obtained free by calling the IRS at 1-800-TAX-FORM or at the IRS website: www.irs.gov/formspubs.